clxrffdman/cmpm121-F-garden/README.md

   - We use the same system mentioned in F1.C and create a new saveGame instance stored after each move.
 We serialize the saveGame into a JSON format and use localStorage to restore it if the player returns in a new session, prompting the player whether they want to keep using their auto-save data or continue fresh.

 ## Reflection on F1

+Our game has remained relatively similar as before, but our plans have slightly changed.
+The game still features ASCII art for it's plant graphics, with each of the 26 letter keys being a unique plant variant.
+We've divided up the work as before and have managed to refactor a decent amount of the code, especially because of the F1.a requirement.
+We also had some extraneous code that straight up didn't do anything, so that has all been removed as well.
+Our game's design has overall not evolved too much as we still don't provide much player feedback, but that is something we plan to focus on going into F2.